stefan-caraiman/katacoda-scenarios/linux-administration/step02.md

 A process refers to a program which is currently running or just ran.

 Any command or long running program we have in Linux is a **process**.
-The **process** is the actual piece of code which is getting execute by our proccessor/CPU.
+The **process** is the actual piece of code which is getting executed by our processor/CPU.

 Processes are usually either long running/background proccesses or short.
 Some examples of programs which can be long running are: